Atomicbunny/7k00_16s/README.md

 *crystal waters and ions present in the 16s subunit from original 7k00 pdb were retained.

-1: 7k0016s2.namd.pdb is simply a renamed version of pdbreaderedit1.pdb, this was used in the generation of the following pdb files
+1: 7k0016s2.namd.pdb is simply a renamed version of pdbreaderedit1.pdb, this was used in the generation of the following pdb files.

 2: Solvate 16s subunit in water box with Na+ and Cl- ions at 0.01 mol/L to neutralize charge.
-Keep unsolvated file on hand. (we will use this file as a reference but not as our final water box, this is due to errors using autoionize that remained unresolved through testing)
+Kept unsolvated file on hand. (we will use this file as a reference but not as our final water box, this is due to errors using autoionize that remained unresolved through testing)

-3: remove crystal waters from solvated pdb and run center_prot_origin.tcl to center the waters around the origin, result is renamed to centered.1zih_wbi.pdb (you can remove the RNA, ions and crystal waters as all we are interested in are the generated water molecule coordinates)
+3: removed crystal waters from solvated pdb and ran center_prot_origin.tcl to center the waters around the origin, result is renamed to centered.1zih_wbi.pdb (you can remove the RNA, ions and crystal waters as all we are interested in are the generated water molecule coordinates)

 4: run gen_tmaomt.sh with first argument "centered.1zih_wbi.pdb" and second argument "5781" to produce two files, one containing a list of all water coordinates (tmao1.dat)  and one containing a list of numbers psueodrandomly generated to denote which lines of water coordinates are to be used (tmao2.dat).